Category Archives: Thomas O’Connell

 Another Loss of Innocence by Thomas O’Connell

-After the tragedy, everybody bought commemorative t-shirts.
 One of my photographs was chosen for the image.
 Not that I’m some hotshot photojournalist, I just had the dubious fortune that the shooting occurred in my hometown.
-Before the national media set … Continue reading
+Before the national media set up camp in the soccer field behind the school, I acquired access to everywhere except the library and gymnasium.

 2 Comments